 BWAB-Sovereign Energy Group LLC formed BSEG Water Group LLC to acquire and capitalize a start-up water infrastructure provider in the energy sector, BNN Energy LLC.
-In 2014, an 88% interest in BNN was merged into Tallgrass Energy Partners LP, a publicly traded master limited partnership (NYSE:TEP), and BSEG retained a Common Share and Co-Invest participation right.
+In 2014, an 88% interest in BNN was merged into Tallgrass Energy Partners LP, a publicly traded master limited partnership (NYSE:TEP), and in 2016, BSEG sold its remaining Common Share and Co-Invest participation rights to TEP.

 BNN (1, 2 and 3) provides permanent water infrastructure and innovative solutions to clients in the oil and gas industry, and has the ability to fund, design, build and operate water assets throughout the entire life cycle of E&P projects: Sourcing, Transport, Storage, Recycling and Disposal.

 BNN, along with its collaborative partner, DOW Chemical, recycling produced and flowback water under a longterm agreement to a major (top 5) operator in the DJ Basin's Wattenberg FIeld.
 The treatment train is a three step process that removes total suspended solids (TSS) and bacteria, without the use of any chemicals.